-At December 31, 2004, Kronos had cash, cash equivalents and marketable debt securities of \$65.2 million, including restricted balances of \$4.4 million, and Kronos had approximately \$139 million available for borrowing under its U.S., Canadian and European credit facilities.
-Based upon Kronos' expectations for the TiO2 industry and anticipated demands on Kronos' cash resources as discussed herein, Kronos expects to have sufficient liquidity to meet its future obligations including operations, capital expenditures, debt service and current dividend policy.
+At December 31, 2005, Kronos had cash, cash equivalents and marketable debt securities of \$76.0 million, including restricted balances of \$3.9 million, and Kronos had approximately \$139 million available for borrowing under its U.S., Canadian and European credit facilities.
+Based upon Kronos' expectations for the TiO2 industry, Kronos expects to have sufficient liquidity to meet its future obligations including operations, capital expenditures, debt service and current dividend policy.
 To the extent that actual developments differ from Kronos' expectations, Kronos' liquidity could be adversely affected.